callsignbrutus/INT-Rules-/README.md

 ⋆ ִֶָ ๋𓂃🎐 ⋆ More info : ⋆ ִֶָ ๋𓂃🎐 ⋆

-✰Preferred names (may depend on day!): Keegan, Donnie, Kassi, Finn
+✰Preferred names (may depend on day!): Keegan, Donnie, Kieran, Vance

-✰They/It
+✰They/He

-✰Can speak German, and some Scottish and Irish
+✰Can speak German :]

-✰Agender, demiaroace, trans
+✰Demiaroace, trans

 ✰INTP